AdobeDocs/campaign.en/help/v8/connect/ac-tw.md

 ## Create a Twitter service in Campaign {#create-tw-service}

-Create a **Twitter** service in Campaigna and delegate write access to Campaign.
-This new service is used to link your Campaign instance with your Twitter account.
+To link your Campaign instance with your Twitter account, create a **Twitter** service and delegate write access to Campaign.

-To enter settings, you must access to your Adobe Campaign console and an your Twitter account:
+To enter settings, you must access both to your Adobe Campaign console and an your Twitter account:

 1. Open **Twitter**, and from [the Project and Apps page](https://developer.twitter.com/en/portal/projects-and-apps), select the app created previously.
 Access the **App Permissions**.